 Sixty kilometres southwest of Regina is the small community of Wilcox, home to one of Canada’s most reputable schools: Athol Murray College of Notre Dame.
 Hidden away in the school’s museum is a room of ancient manuscripts, historical artifacts, and is home to one of the largest rare books collections in North America.
-From the medieval books written on vellum (an ancient form of paper made of animal skin) to the theological writings of Thomas Aquinas; this room is a trove of history and magic.
-While at the College, you can admire some of the most beautiful pastel portraits of influential Canadians, as well as the Tower of God, which unites the world’s great religions.
+From medieval books, to the theological writings, this room is a trove of history and magic.
+While at the College, you can admire some of the most beautiful pastel portraits of influential Canadians, as well as the Tower of God—which unites the world’s religions.

-Located less than an hour from Regina, Buffalo Pound Provincial Park is an excellent choice for those looking to get close to nature, relax or experience some of the great boating and hiking Saskatchewan has to offer.
-While you’re here don’t miss the 2.9-km Bison View Interpretive Trail that provides a close-up view of bison as they stroll through the prairie or the Nicolle Flats Interpretive Area to see the summer home of the Great Blue Heron also the winter home for the white-tailed deer.
-Year-round, Buffalo Pound is a great place to visit.
+Located less than an hour from Regina, Buffalo Pound Provincial Park is an excellent choice for those looking to get close to nature, relax or experience some of the great boating and hiking that Saskatchewan has to offer.
+While you’re here, don’t miss the 2.9-km Bison View Interpretive Trail that provides a close-up view of bison as they stroll through the prairie.
+Also, visit the Nicolle Flats Interpretive Area to see both the summer home of the Great Blue Heron, and the winter home for the white-tailed deer.

-Hutterite people live in colonies belonging to the largest, oldest, and most successful communal society in the Western World.
+Hutterite people live in colonies belonging to the largest, oldest, and most successful communal society in the Western world.
 The Hutterite people are known for embracing modern technology for the well-being of their community.
-You will also have a wonderful conversation with them about their way of life.
-Eco Party Tours will escort you to an experience like no other with visits to several areas on the Colony and a chance to see their love of the land and spirituality.
+Eco Party Tours will escort you to an experience like no other, with visits to several areas on the Colony, and a chance to see their love of the land and spirituality.
 A home-cooked meal, prepared with Colony harvested food will be served in the communal dining room by the Hutterite women.